Skip to main content

 To create a new server, follow these steps:

-3. Click the App Servers icon on the left tree menu.
+4. Under the group name, click App Servers on the left tree menu.

-4. Click the Create HTTP tab at the top right.
-The Create HTTP Server page appears:
+5. Click the Create HTTP tab.
+The Create HTTP Server page appears.

 If the modules field is set to (file system), then the root directory is either a fully-qualified pathname or is relative to the directory in which MarkLogic Server is installed.
 The following table shows the default installation directory for each platform: